bwsw/cs-kafka-reader/README.md

 # cs-kafka-reader
 Kafka CloudStack Events Reader and Evaluator Framework

 The aim of the library is the convenient handling of Kafka messages.
-It provides the following mechanisms to:
+It provides the mechanisms to:
 1. Buffer the messages to vary a count of processing messages without changing a consumer properties
 2. Implement the logic of storing consumer offsets to any place